 Emotional, physical, financial, or sexual – codependent relationships often involve different types of abuse.
 The dependent partner often tries to exploit their partner (enabler), who will not protest as they get the attention they want, even if it is negative.

 If you are stuck in a codependent relationship, you might wonder where it came from.
 People do not develop such tendencies overnight.
-It often begins in childhood and stems from a dysfunctional past.
+It typically begins in childhood and stems from a dysfunctional past.

 Codependency is a multidimensional psychosocial problem.
 It is interlinked with issues like a lack of a clear sense of self, relational, emotional, and occupational imbalances, parental abandonment, and control issues during childhood (1).
-An investigation found that individuals with high codependency tendencies reported having family issues, parental mental health problems, and personal psychological issues like compulsivity (2).
+Research tells us that individuals with high codependency tendencies reported having family issues, parental mental health problems, and personal psychological issues like compulsivity (2).
 Let’s understand the causes in detail.

 The Causes Behind Codependency: How It Starts

-Children often pick behavioral traits from their parents, and their childhood experiences shape their habits.
+Children often model the behavioral traits from their parents, and their childhood experiences shape their habits.
 Here are a few reasons that may be linked to codependency tendencies:

 Overprotective Or Underprotective Parents